 BVES has significantly advanced its risk methodologies and assessments, including by hiring the risk modeling firms Technosylva and DIREXYON to improve Bear Valley's risk assessment, modeling, and monitoring capabilities, and support daily operations as well as long-term risk planning.
-However, BVES is not currently performing all the suggested risk assessment activities suggested by Energy Safety due to gaps in its modeling capabilities.
-To rectify this, BVES is establishing a path to comply with all the guidelines of this section.
-Over the past threetwo years, BVES has sought external help with risk mapping and modeling from REAX Engineering, and Technosylva and DIREXYON.
+Over the past three years, BVES has sought external help with risk mapping and modeling from REAX Engineering, Technosylva and DIREXYON.
 Additionally, and as described in Section 7 of this WMP, BVES has improved its Fire Safety Circuit Matrix, Risk-Based Decision-Making Model, and RSE analysis.

 BVES is a small, geographically compact utility with limited budgets and staff.
 The service territory is all designated as Tier 2, with a small section of Tier 3 HFTD and, accordingly, the entirety of BVES's service territory is vulnerable to utility ignitions and wildfire.
 Because of this inherent risk across the utility footprint, there is significantly less risk variation between lines and circuits present at other California IOUs and all risk evaluations.
 Therefore, BVES's risk scoring necessarily incorporates this understanding.
 Further, BVES seeks to be prudent with its ratepayer funds and is closely observing its fellow utilities and monitoring their developments as it pertains to risk methodology and assessment.
-Bear Valley continues to adopt, implement, and update appropriate risk methodologies, assessments, and modeling where such approaches and tools allow BVES to gain a better understanding of the risks and how it should mitigate those risks. is vulnerable to utility ignitions and wildfire.
-Further, BVES seeks to be prudent with its ratepayer funds and is closely observing its fellow utilities and monitoring their developments as it pertains to risk methodology and assessment.
-Bear Valley will adopt and implement appropriate risk methodologies, assessments, and modeling as appropriate, where such approaches and tools will allow BVES to gain a better understanding of the risks and how it should mitigate those risks.
-BVES expects to be mostly, if not fully compliant with this section's quidance in its 2024 WMP Update.
+Bear Valley continues to adopt, implement, and update appropriate risk methodologies, assessments, and modeling where such approaches and tools allow BVES to gain a better understanding of the risks and how it should mitigate those risks.